-What Paula stresses is that many key business people want to keep their channels open, so will welcome the right kind of telemarketing call.
+What Paula stresses is that many key business people want to keep their channels open, so will welcome the right kind of telemarketing call from sales teams.

 “If the call is from someone who might be able to help them achieve their objectives, then they’re more likely to be interested,” advises Paula.
-“And if this call is about making an introduction, rather than selling, then engagement is much more likely.”
+“And if this call is about making an introduction, rather than selling from a cold calling script, then engagement is much more likely.”

 The call can resonate, if it is to the right person, done in the right way.
 Cold calling is only cold if that is how it leaves the listener feeling.